-Many patients suffer from Sciatica which causes severe back or leg problems.
+Many patients suffer from Sciatica which causes severe back or leg problems or sciatic nerve pain.
 Although sciatica cannot be treated, some treatments can alleviate symptoms.

 The heat also relieves tension.
 As a general rule low-temperature treatments are beneficial for improving circulation as well as for healing.

-Usually sciatica sufferers find that the use of seated chairs relieves pain and helps relieve tension on the back, despite the lack of clinical results.
+Usually, sciatica sufferers find that the use of seated chairs relieves pain and helps relieve tension in the back, despite the lack of clinical results.